CNebulaX Handbook (built 1.06.04, September 9th 2006)

 |

-• SWITCH BETWEEN NORMAL/MAXIMISED VIEW: The usual way is running CNebulaX maximised, filling the whole screen.
-However, a
+usual way is running CNebulaX maximised, filling the

-more compact view can be sometimes of interest.
-This can be accessed from the maximise-minimise icon in the toolbox (blue icon in
+whole screen.
+However, a more compact view can be sometimes of interest.
+This

-the upper-right area in the Main/Viewer tab).
-To return to the maximised view,
+the Main/Viewer tab).
+To return to the maximised view, click on the same icon

-click on the same icon again.
-The program is never minimised: it can only be in
+again.
+The program is never minimised: it can only work in normal or maximised

 (1) Close icon in